-The sensorium is the part of the brain which receives and interprets any sensory stimuli.
+The sensorium is the part of the brain which receives and interprets all sensory stimuli.
 It is also the part of the brain where movement and language develop.
-This development takes place through physical, active and interactive play and activities.
-And mainly happens between the ages of 0-5 years of age.
-When children of this age are passively engaged in technology their brain development is not optimal.
+This development takes place through physical and active play and interactive activities, and mainly occurs between the ages of 0 to 5.
+When children of this age are passively engaged in technology, their brain development is not optimal.

 3. Brain Functioning and Addiction

-2. Study and Information Retention
+2. Information Retention

-After extensive research on this subject I found that in some instances technology could have a positive effect on learning.
-Especially where children are exposed to different mediums of learning the same information for instance by using text, interactive games and videos.
-However, most of the research still shows that learning the old fashioned style (by using books) is more conducive to information retention than learning or reading digitally.
-Interestingly enough according to research, retention is higher not only because books don’t have distractions like constant pop-up advertisements and hyperlinks, but also because of the actual topography of a book.
-Screens are draining on the eyes and brain and minimises what the reader remembers.
-It has been found that a reader or learner approaches reading digitally in a less focused way than when reading on paper.
+After extensive research on this subject, I found that in some instances technology could have a positive effect on learning, especially when children are exposed to the same information through different mediums, for instance by using text, interactive games and videos.
+However, most of the research still shows that learning the old fashioned way (by using books) is more conducive to information retention than learning or reading digitally.
+Interestingly enough, according to research, retention is higher not only because books don’t have distractions like constant pop-up advertisements and hyperlinks, but also because of the actual topography of a book.
+Screens are draining on the eyes and brain thus minimising what the reader remembers.
+It has been found that people approach reading digitally in a less focused way than reading on paper.
 When a learner holds a book in his/her hand, they are oriented in terms of where they are in the text, the beginning and end of the book.
-There is an ease with which they can turn back to revisit text they have already learnt/read.
+There is an ease with which they can turn back to revisit text they have already read.
 It is therefore easier for the learner to form a coherent picture of the content.
 Digital reading makes it impossible for the reader to see the portion they are studying in context with the entire content.

 The New York times reported that when children are taught to write before typing, they will reap the benefits when it comes to creativity such as generating new idea as well as retaining information.
 The reason being, that writing activates a different part of their brain.